nothke/IndentedDialogueParser/README.md

 ## Serialization
 Classes using the system: DialogueNode, DialogueTree and DialogueForest, are all serializable, therefore there are multiple ways you can save the dialogues:
-- The first obvious way is to just keep them in the text form, and parse them when you need it at runtime, eg. at start of the game.
+- The first obvious way is to just keep them in the **text form, and parse them when you need them** at runtime, eg. at start of the game.
 This will incur some cost of parsing the text, especially if there is a lot of dialogues.
 Parsing process is not very optimized, it uses a bunch of regex matches and linq operations, so you might have freezes when loading and possible GC spikes.
 Also, more importantly, this also of course means that anyone can view the dialogues on the system, and worse, anyone can modify them, potentially breaking the game if parsing fails.
 This mode is however very useful for production/debugging, eg. in the case where the game is built, but a writer can modify dialogues independently.
 But this method should NEVER be used for release.
-- The second way is to parse the files and save them into a public (serializable) DialogueForest field in one of the components in a scene.
+- The second way is to parse the files and **save them into a serialized DialogueForest field** (public field or tagged with [SerializeField]) in one of the components in a scene.
 Since they are saved as scene data, they will be built together with the game, and therefore inaccessible to the player.
-- If you wish to save dialogues into an inaccesible external file, you can use binary serialization built-into a DialogueForest class.
+- If you wish to save dialogues into a non-human-readable external file, you can use **binary serialization built-into a DialogueForest class**.
 Call ```DialogueForest.SerializeIntoBinary("path/dialogue.dat")``` to save it, and ```DialogueForest.DeserializeFromBinary("path/dialogue.dat")``` to load it.
-Now you can access the dialogues by calling ```dialogueForest["NAME OF YOUR TREE"]``` as explained in the Accessing nodes part.
+Now you can access the dialogues by calling ```dialogueForest["NAME OF YOUR TREE"]``` as explained in [Accessing nodes](#accessing-nodes].
 (Note that path, filename and extension can be any name you wish)

 ## TODO:
 - Multiline text editing